CTCycle/FEXT-Autoencoder/README.md

 ### 5.1 Navigation menu

-**1) Analyze image dataset:** runs *validation/image_dataset_validation.ipynb* to perform data validation using a series of metrics for image statistics.
+**1) Analyze image dataset:** perform data validation using a series of metrics for image statistics.

 **2) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.
 Once the menu is open, you will see different options:
-- **train from scratch:** runs *training/model_training.py* to start training an instance of the autoencoder model from scratch.
+- **train from scratch:** start training an instance of the autoencoder model from scratch.
-- **train from checkpoint:** runs *training/train_from_checkpoint.py* to start training a pretrained checkpoint for an additional amount of epochs, using pretrained model settings and data.
+- **train from checkpoint:** resume training from a pretrained checkpoint for an additional amount of epochs, using pretrained model settings and data.
-- **model evaluation:** runs *validation/model_evaluation.ipynb* to evaluate the performance of pretrained model checkpoints using different metrics.
+- **model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics.

-**3) Encode images:** runs *inference/images_encoding.py* to select a model checkpoint and use it to extract abstract representation of image features in the form of lower-dimension embeddings, which will be saved as npy files.
+**3) Encode images:** select a model checkpoint and use it to extract abstract representation of image features in the form of lower-dimension embeddings, which will be saved as npy files.

 **4) Setup and Maintenance:** execute optional commands such as *Install project into environment* to run the developer model project installation, *update project* to pull the last updates from github, and *remove logs* to remove all logs saved in *resources/logs*.